 The The University of Maine at Presque Isle (UMPI) is a century-old public university located in a city of 10,000.
 Presque Isle is the hub of the largest county east of the Mississippi River—Aroostook County, or simply “The County.”
 UMPI provides its 1,400 traditional and non-traditional students with liberal arts and selected professional programs.
 UMPI seeks to facilitate continuing discovery through a challenging curriculum and adventurous learning opportunities.

-The Biology curriculum allows students to pursue various degrees in the life sciences, including a B.A. with a Pre-medical, Professional Biology, or Self-Designed Concentration, a B.S. in Secondary Education with a concentration in Biology, as well as an Associate Degree in Medical Laboratory Technology.
+The Biology curriculum allows students to pursue various degrees in the life sciences, including a B.A. with a Pre-medical; Ecology, Evolution, and Biodiversity; or Self-Designed Concentration, a B.S. in Secondary Education with a concentration in Biology; as well as an Associate Degree in Medical Laboratory Technology.
 For students interested in professional biology, the curriculum stresses hands-on experiences providing essential skills that are an integral part of modern biology.
 Low student-to-faculty ratios ensure one-on-one learning opportunities.

 INBRE is providing enhanced laboratory training opportunities to UMPI students, as well as enrichment activities to increase their expertise in molecular biology.